Table of Contents

 Millet Business Plan – Introduction:

-- Millets are the superfood and are the powerhouse of rich nutrients packed with energy.
-It got its reward and now called as Nutri-Cereals.
+- Millets are a superfood and are the powerhouse of rich nutrients packed with energy.
+It got its reward and is now called as Nutri-Cereals.

 - Millets are gluten-free and the trend of the gluten-free market is increasing at a faster rate.